(855) 575-6376

 Yes, it is possible to get mesothelioma – along with other illnesses connected to asbestos – from vermiculite.
 There is no safe level of asbestos exposure.
 However, mesothelioma is most commonly associated with frequent or consistent exposure to asbestos, such as those who work with or around vermiculite.

-You could suffer asbestos poisoning and related illnesses from vermiculite if the asbestos particles are disturbed or removed.
-This can stir asbestos up into the air and put you at risk of inhaling or ingesting the particles.
+You could suffer asbestos poisoning and related illnesses from vermiculite, including vermiculite insulation, if the asbestos particles are disturbed or removed, which puts you at risk of inhaling or ingesting the particles.
 Over the years, if asbestos fibers get lodged in your system, they can create scar tissue that ultimately turns into cancerous tumors.
-You could also be at risk of asbestosis, lung cancer and other health problems associated with asbestos.
+You could also be at risk of asbestosis, lung cancer, and other health problems associated with asbestos.

 Can You Test Vermiculite in Your Home for Asbestos?